Heichū Monogatari: Author

-Heichū Legend
+Heichū legend

 By the mid tenth century, soon after Sadafun's death, his amatory escapades began to appear in Tales of Ise, Tales of Heichū, and Tales of Yamato.
 These stories continued to be told with changes and additions over the next 1000 years, his image changing in ways that reflect the cultural milieu of the time.
 Different authors focused on the characteristics of the hero that interested them most, whether sensitive poet or spurned lover.
 Later the amatory ideal turns into a profligate rake and then a ridiculous clown.
 Sometimes his portrayed immorality became the basis for a lecture or sermon illustrating some moral issue.
-He became the object of historical researches, and eventually appeared in a pornographic tale or two.
+He became the object of historical research and eventually appeared in a pornographic tale or two.
 Heichū provided a fluid and varied image as different authors used him to further their own moral and narrative ends.

 Within the first fifty years of the legend's formation there appeared three of the four stock stories associated with Heichū: